Skip to contents

 Monte Carlo Confidence Intervals

 We do not recommend using Monte Carlo confidence intervals for models fitted by regression because the covariances between parameter estimates are assumed to be zero, which may not be the case in some models.
-Therefore, the "q" functions do not support Monte Carlo confidence intervals.
-If Monte Carlo intervals are desired, please fit the model by structural equation modeling using lavaan::sem().
+Therefore, the "q" functions do not support Monte Carlo confidence intervals if OLS regression is used.

 Methods (by generic)